JGoodwillieV/GoodSwim/PRACTICE_FEATURE_SETUP.md

 ### Step 1: Set Up the Database (2 minutes)

 1. Open your browser and go to https://supabase.com
-2. Log in and select your StormTracker project
+2. Log in and select your GoodSwim project
 3. Click **SQL Editor** in the left sidebar
 4. Open the file `database/practices_schema.sql` from your project
 5. Copy ALL the SQL code from that file